LaserWeb/LaserWeb4/README.md

 - dev
 - test

-You can run the release version of the app in Docker using the commands below.
+You can run the `dev` version of the app in Docker using the commands below.
-- build release image:
+- build `dev` image:
 ```sh
 docker build --target dev -t laserweb:dev .
 ```